WestGrid/trainingMaterials/pages/rdm.md

 This webinar provides a more beginner-oriented tutorial to version control of large data files with DataLad.
 We start with a textbook introduction to DalaLad showing its main features on top of Git and git-annex.
-Next we demonstrate several simple but useful workflows:
+Next we demonstrate several simple but useful workflows (not everything fit into the 50-min presentation, but the notes below contain everything):

 1. two users on a shared cluster filesystem working with the same dataset stored in `/project`,
 1. one user, one dataset spread over multiple drives, with data redundancy,